 Other business risks relate to emissions and waste discharges (particularly affecting companies in mining, oil, gas and forestry sectors); balance sheet risks from historical liabilities; and business sustainability risk.
 Companies may face the intrinsic lack of sustainability of their activities.
-Examples include coal mining, especially high-sulphur coal producers.
+Examples include coal mining, especially high-sulfur coal producers.

 Trustworthy reputations attract customers and business partners, creating economic opportunities .
 Not everything immoral is illegal: staying within the letter of the law is insufficient to protect reputation.
 An organisation’s ethical culture helps protect it from unlawful staff conduct since strong moral principles help limit abuses by staff tempted to circumvent regulation.
 Further, companies with stronger ethical reputations should command higher PE ratios for their stock and be able to borrow at lower rates in bond markets.

 A 2010 study concluded that positive CSR strategies, although initially perceived by analysts as being value-destroying, are now seen as value-creating.
 Analysts are now more likely to recommend a stock ‘buy’ for strong CSR firms.

 - Anticipating changes in regulatory and business environments ahead of competitors.